Oven Fried Shrimp Po’ Boy

 Make the Remoulade Sauce

-First, prepare your remoulade sauce by just combining all the ingredients in a small bowl.
+- First, prepare the remoulade sauce by simply combining all the ingredients in a small bowl.
 Cover and refrigerate while preparing the rest of the recipe.

 Prepare the Shrimp

-Pour the buttermilk over the shrimp.
+- Pour the buttermilk over.
 Stir to coat all the shrimp with buttermilk.
 Drain briefly to remove excess buttermilk.

-In a zip-top bag, combine the cornmeal, Creole seasoning and salt.
-Add the drained shrimp to the bag and shake to coat the shrimp evenly with the cornmeal mixture.
+- In a zip-top bag, combine the cornmeal, Creole seasoning, and salt.
+Add the drained shrimp to the bag and shake to coat evenly with the cornmeal mixture.

-Turn the shrimp and bake for an additional 5 minutes or until done.
-The shrimp should feel slightly firm to the touch.
+- Turn the shrimp and bake for an additional 5 minutes or until done.
+They should feel slightly firm to the touch.

 Assemble the Sandwich